**Updated February 4, 2020**

-For photographers who submit their photos to 500px for licensing, we partner with two exclusive distribution partners or resellers who work directly with local brands and advertisers in specific territories.
+We partner with two exclusive distribution partners, or resellers, who work directly with brands and advertisers in specific territories.
 Distributors operate their own e-commerce platforms where they host licensable 500px content.

 What does a distribution partner do?

-Distribution partners, also known as the channel or distribution channel, are strategic partners that represent licensable 500px content and package licensable 500px content to fit their buyers needs.
+Distribution partners are strategic partners that represent licensable 500px content and package licensable 500px content to fit their buyers’ needs.

 Who are 500px's distribution partners?